matk86/ctrn/README.md

 4. The aforementioned functions in the core.py module essentially constitute the 'views' in a web app(Note: in this pacakge a dummy response instead of http response is used as placeholder).

-5. tests available in the ctrn/tests folder.
-The package in also integrated with CircleCI.
+5. Tests available in the ctrn/tests folder.
+To run tests: 'pip install nose' and run 'nosetests -v ctrn'

+6. The package in also integrated with CircleCI.